Zhuifeng414/wanglei.github.io/index.md

 ### **Netease Cloud Music** `2019.7 - 2020.8`

 _Senior Big Data Development Engineer_<br>
-- Lead the Potential Songs Mining project; provide 10 potential songs to the operation department every month for off-site promotion, bringing in 150k new users every month
+- Lead the Potential Songs Mining project; provide 10 potential songs to the operation department every month for off-site promotion, bringing in 150k new users every month;
 - Apply DeepWalk algorithm to explore the similarities between user logs, and use hierarchical clustering algorithm to analyze their hierarchical relationships; realize the automatic generation of traffic query code and save human resources 2 man-day/week.

 ### **Alibaba** `2018.7 - 2018.9`

 _Algorithm Engineer (Internship)_<br>
 - Participate in the anti-cheat of user rating project of TaoPiaoPiao App, propose two rules for filtering malicious scoring ratings;
-- Participate in the Payment Risk Detection Competition held by Alipay and won the top 1%(18/1600)
+- Participate in the Payment Risk Detection Competition held by Alipay and won the top 1%(18/1600).

 ## Honors & Awards